-Methodology: The optimal conditions for TWR are sandy to coarse soils with water depths generally greater than 1 meter in areas of higher current velocity.
-In stands of TWR that have non-native plant species intermixed, the non-natives are removed and the original TWR stand is monitored for natural expansion.
-Natural expansion refers to a native species' capacity to become reestablished in denuded areas after removal efforts have taken place, which is dependent on the continued maintenance (gardening) of non-native species thereafter.
-Similarly, for TWR stands adjacent to non-native vegetation; the non-native plants are removed and TWR is planted as necessary.
+Methodology: The optimal conditions for TWR are sandy to coarse soils with water depths generally greater than 1 meter within areas of higher current velocity and with minimal to open canopy cover.
+In stands of TWR where non-native plant species are intermixed, the non-natives are removed by hand and the original TWR stand is monitored for natural expansion.
+Natural expansion refers to a native species' capacity to become reestablished in denuded areas following the removal of non-native species, of which success is largely dependent on the continued maintenance (gardening) of reemergent non-native species thereafter.

-Removal of non-natives around existing TWR stands occurs by hand, with divers allowing the non-native plants to drift into a seine, bag or catch net set up downstream, if river access is possible, or putting them directly into a skiff.
+Removal of non-native aquatic vegetation around existing TWR stands occurs by hand.
+The removed non-native vegetation is allowed to rift downstream into a seine, bag or catch net set up downstream of the removal location, given a proximal river access is available, and if not, loaded directly into a skiff.
 The removed vegetation is moved to the shore and plants are shaken to remove trapped fauna which are documented and returned to the river.
-The remaining plant matter is then disposed at the City of San Marcos (COSM) or Texas State University Spring Lake composting facilities when appropriate.
-Denuded areas are monitored, and any regrowth of non-native plants is removed.
-If TWR does not expand, other natives may be planted to secure the area (5.3.8/5.4.3/5.4.12).
+The remaining plant matter is then disposed at the City of San Marcos (COSM) or Texas State University Spring Lake composting facilities as appropriate.
+Denuded areas are monitored, and any regrowth of non-native aquatic vegetation is removed.